awsdocs/amazon-elasticache-docs/doc_source/memcache/reserved-nodes-offerings.md

 ## Getting Info About Reserved Node Offerings \(Console\)<a name="reserved-nodes-offerings-console"></a>

-To get pricing and other information about available reserved cluster offerings using the AWS Management Console, follow the steps in the follwing procedure\.
+To get pricing and other information about available reserved cluster offerings using the AWS Management Console, use the following procedure\.

 **To get information about available reserved node offerings**